VideoWhisper web based applications require latest Flash plugin version to run in browser.

 - Requirements: To play on iOS, streams need to be published (usually with external encoders) with certain codecs and profiles supported by iOS devices.

 - Limitations: Web based Flash plugin and mobiles apps built with Air do not publish in a format accessible on iOS, because this Adobe technology does not support AAC codec encoding and often video bitrate/profile are too high for mobiles.
 These RTMP streams can be played with similar apps (built with same technology).
 Publishing from a Flash / Air based client to HLS (iOS or Android browser) requires transcoding of stream (live re-encoding) by relay server before delivering as HLS.
+Another option is to publish using a desktop encoder (ex.
+Open Broadcaster Software) that can encode with necessary codecs.

 - Live transcoding on rtmp server is possible but requires more advanced rtmp hosting software and usually a dedicated server for such processing due to high processing required for re-encoding streams.